-I mentioned it above, but the normal inter-set rest interval for cluster sets range from 10-30 seconds.
+The normal inter-set rest interval for cluster sets ranges from 10-30 seconds.
 These intervals will vary depending on your goals, intensity, and total work.
-If that’s confusing, then I listed out a few scenarios with potential inter-set rest guidelines below.
+If that’s confusing, then below is a list of a few scenarios with potential inter-set rest guidelines.

 - Power: 15-30 second rest intervals

 - Hypertrophy: 10-20 second rest intervals

 What’s most important when figuring out rest for your cluster sets is gauging your capabilities for moving weight efficiently and safely.
 For example, if you’re missing reps due to the limited rest, then scale back the weight or slightly increase your rest interval.

 The next variable we’ll look at is the total reps you plan to perform for each cluster set.
 This is where cluster sets look similar to what you probably already know about traditional reps for training adaptations.
 The only real difference is how you plan to break up the smaller subsets within the total reps.
 Check out the examples below.

 - Power: 4-5 total reps, so a cluster could look like: 2-2-1 or 2-1-1

 - Strength: 5-7 reps, so a cluster could look like: 2-2-1 or 3-2-2